neildhir/DCBO/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Disclaimer

+This is research code.
+Written by researchers for researchers.
+We do not have enough time nor are we professional software engineers and are thus not equipped to make a (more) robust implementation.
+Consequently, things may break.
+If they do please do not be angry and instead let us know so we can fix them.
+Better yet, please contribute by submitting PRs to make this project better.